culvertsoft/mgen/defining_a_model_tabs/a_basic_model.md

 ---
 ---

-Types/classes are defined within modules.
-A module corresponds to a c++ namespace or java package.
-A module is defined in a module file, where the name of the module file determines the **module path** (java package name, or c++ namespace).
+You define your classes in modules.
+A module corresponds to a c++ namespace or java package, and is defined within a module file.
+The name of the module file determines the **module path** (i.e. the java package or c++ namespace).

 A file named **com.fruitcompany.fruits.xml**, with the contents: